 Dominican history of papaya

 Brought over from Central America by the Spaniards in the early 16th century, lechosa grows very easily in the Dominican Republic.
-The plant - which is technically a herb - is very hardy, and is one of the main items on the fruit vendor's cart.
-It is bought whole, or peeled and sectioned for consumption on the street.
+The plant - which is technically a herb - is very hardy, and is one of the main items on the Dominican fruit vendor's cart.
+It is bought whole or peeled and cut into chunks for consumption on the street.
 It is also popular as a fruit shake, with or without milk.